-Name: Campus Name: Campus Address: Phone number/Email: MEMBERSHIP RECRUIT FOR NEWLY ESTABLISH MENT ACCEPTANCE BINDING AGREEMENT IING CHAPTERS The [Chapter Name] chapter of membership ("bid") to you.
-[Organization Name], by itself or by its agents, extends this invitation of ship Recruitment Acceptance Binding Agreement ("MRABA").
-It is a contract onference ("NPC") and both parties will have access to the signed agreement.
-By signing the MRABA, I unde Initial each statement. rstand and agree that each of these statements is true: I am w illing to accept a bid from the sorority named above. - is pending.
-The College Panhellenic Association and my institution must that I am eligible to join.
-If I am not eligible to join, this bid may be revoked. igning this MRABA, I cannot accept any other bid until the beginning of the rimary recruitment process on this campus.
+Newly Establishing Chapters MRABA Name: Campus Name: Campus Address: Phone Number/Email: (Chapter Name) of (Organization Name, by itself or by its agents, extends this invitation of membership ("bid") to you.
+This form is called the Membership Recruitment Acceptance Binding Agreement ("MRABA").
+It is a contract with the National Panhellenic Conference ("NPC") and both parties will have access to the signed agreement.
+By signing the MRABA, I understand and agree that each of these statements is true: Initial each statement.
+I am willing to accept a bid from the sorority named above.
+My bid is pending.
+The College Panhellenic Association and my institution must confirm that I am eligible to join.
+If I am not eligible to join, this bid may be revoked.
+After signing this MRABA, I cannot accept any other bid until the beginning of of the next primary recruitment process on this campus.
 I have never been initiated into an NPC sorority.
-I understand that if I join an NPC sorority and choose to become an initiated member of that sorority, I cannot join another NPC member organization, regardless of any circumstances.
+I understand that if I join an NPC sorority and choose to become an initiated member of that sorority, I cannot join another NPC member organization, regardless of any circumstance.
 I have read and understand this MRABA.
 I agree to its terms and I am bound by its terms.
-Signature: Date: